lightning/bolts/05-onchain.md

 ## Rationale

-Since `dust_limit_satoshis` is supposed to prevent creation of uneconomic outputs (which would otherwise be left forever, unspent on the blockchain), it's insisted that all commitment transaction outputs be spent.
+Since `dust_limit_satoshis` is supposed to prevent creation of uneconomic outputs (which would otherwise remain forever, unspent on the blockchain), all commitment transaction outputs MUST be spent.

 In the early stages of a channel, it's common for one side to have little or no funds in the channel; in this case, having nothing at stake, a node